Poland and the Netherlands

 - 4. How can I promote my work in Poland?

 It is a good idea to engage local professionals and publicists, that have an understanding of your art discipline, audience and region.
+You might want to check East Art Mags, an initiative of four art magazines in the East Central European region.
 Make sure to contact the Embassy to let them know about your projects, and don’t forget to let DutchCulture know!
 This way you will be included in our Database and become part of our network.

 - 5. What visa do I need?

 As for now as an EU citizen, you do not need a visa to work in Poland.
 If you have a passport from outside the EU, it is wise to check the rules with your country´s representatives in the Netherlands, or you can ask the DutchCulture Mobility Info Point.